vl8d/vl8d/README.md

 - 💬 Ask me about my love for peaches.
 - 📫 How to reach me: vladimir@13v.be
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: if i'm bored, i'll do paper boats
+- ⚡ Fun fact: if i'm bored, I'll do paper boats
 <!--
 **vl8d/vl8d** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.